Former comrade spoils party for Greek leftist leader

 “It targets the core of the voters who believe that the bailout is a disaster and who have no problem with the adoption of a national currency,” Panagopoulous said.

-Still, openly calling for a return to the drachma puts the party against the path preferred by most Greeks - polls consistently show a majority favour staying in the euro.
+Still, openly calling for a return to the drachma puts the party against the path preferred by most Greeks - polls consistently show a majority favor staying in the euro.

 Costas Lapavitsas, an economics professor and former Syriza lawmaker who rebelled and joined Popular Unity, dismisses such polls as “worthless” and says Greeks have never been clearly asked in a referendum if they want to stay in the euro or not.